Cristian-LLC/network-quality-monitor/README.md

   - Shorter intervals (5-10s) for real-time monitoring
   - Longer intervals (30-60s) for long-term trend analysis with less output
 - The `ping_frequency` of 1 second is suitable for most use cases, but can be increased for less important targets
+- For connectivity checking:
+  - Lower `check_interval` values (1-5s) provide faster response to connectivity changes but increase CPU usage
+  - Use multiple diverse servers in the `servers` array for reliable connectivity detection
+  - Include both public DNS servers (e.g., 1.1.1.1, 8.8.8.8) and major website IPs for best results

 ## Output Metrics Explained